jbtiglao/team-profile-generator/README.md

-# 10 OOP: Team Profile Generator
+# Team Profile Generator
+A Unit 10, Object-Oriented Programming (OOP) assignment.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ---
 ## Description

-This is a Node.js command-line interface (CLI) application that takes in information about employees in a software engineering team, then generates a HTML webpage that displays summaries for each person.
+This is a Node.js command-line interface (CLI) application that takes in information about employees in a software engineering team, then generates a HTML webpage that displays a summary for each person.

-Since testing is key to making code maintainable, a unit test for every part of its code is also written by the author and passed by the application.
+Since testing is key to making code maintainable, a unit test for every part of the application's code is also written by the author and passed by the application.

 ### Video